Using SLAs for Better Vulnerability Management & Remediation: Improving Developer’s Workflow

 Executives can use risk indicators to construct better SLAs for developers who work to resolve certain vulnerabilities in expected timeframes.
 Also, evidence-based SLAs are necessary to manage vulnerabilities effectively.
 Otherwise, attackers may find and exploit potential threats due to bad vulnerability management and unachievable expectations from developers.

 With Appsec phoenix you can set your policy based targets and see where the organization is in comparison to internal and external industry targets.
-Check where your organization is and how to improve application security with the most advanced frictionless platform, get an appsec phoenix demo today and try it yourself
+Check where your organization is and how to improve application security with the most advanced frictionless platform, get an Phoenix Security demo today and try it yourself

 Francesco is an internationally renowned public speaker, with multiple interviews in high-profile publications (eg. Forbes), and an author of numerous books and articles, who utilises his platform to evangelize the importance of Cloud security and cutting-edge technologies on a global scale.